capturcus/deadfish/README.md

 The objects here are recognized by their `gid`, which is the ID of their "class" from the tileset.
 Due to this, using the [`default_tileset.tsx`](./levels/default_tileset.tsx) is strongly recommended.
 It can be imported to Tiled through "Map->Add External Tileset..." menu option.

-Currently only position and rotation are supported, scaled objects' behaviour is... weird and coincidental.
+Only position and rotation are supported, scaled objects' behaviour is... weird and coincidental.
+All objects should be left at their original size and dimensions.

 Obstacles (stones) are pretty self explanatory.
 They block way _and obstruct sight_.
 Hiding spots (bushes) function similarly to bushes from games like League of Legends.
 They don't block movement, but block sight unless you are inside them.
-Currently every single bush functions on its own.
+However, unlike League of Legends, they are not grouped together - every single bush functions on its own.

 #### "Meta" layer